-Students who leave prior to the start of classes could incur prorated charges for meals and dorm.
+- 1. Students who leave prior to the start of classes may incur prorated charges for meals and dorm. - 2.
 Students who have attended class and leave will incur prorated charges for tuition, meals and dorm, along with all fees which are not prorated.

 Tuition, room, and board are the only charges available for refunds.
+Meal plans and/or dorm charges are not refundable or prorated if approved to live off campus after classes start.
 Sterling College Online students may receive a 50% refund for their class until the 10th class day.
 At the 11th class day, the student will be responsible for the full cost of the course.
 For more Financial Aid information see Financial Assistance section.